CtrlK

 Progressive Disclosure

-Monolithic wall of text with no references to external files.
-The three lengthy examples (each 30+ lines) are inline and could easily be in a separate EXAMPLES.md.
-The content is not split or organized for progressive discovery - everything is dumped into one long document with no navigation aids or cross-references.
+The content is a monolithic wall of text with no references to external files.
+The three lengthy examples could easily be in a separate EXAMPLES.md.
+The trigger conditions, anti-patterns, and success criteria sections add bulk that could be condensed or split out.
+Everything is inline with no navigation structure.

 1 / 3